 The rules for what must be included and how it is encoded is in this section and its references.
 Metadata is based on the Media Entertainment Core (MEC) as defined in [MEC].

 The use of the Core does not preclude the use of additional Manifest features, although implementations need not support them.
 Additional data in the Manifest not needed in a given implementation can simply be ignored.

+The document is written towards the version of MMC and MEC in References.
+It should be forward compatible to future versions.

 Media Manifest derived types

-Media Manifest [Manifest] includes elements provides a layered model of information that abstracts various portions of content delivery.
+Media Manifest [Manifest] includes elements providing a layered model of information that abstracts various portions of content delivery.
 The following illustrates the subset of the Media Manifest used in the Media Manifest Core.

 This specification uses the following abstractions:

-Media – Video, audio, subtitles, images, applications, etc. This specification defines neither the media nor its delivery.
-These processes should not be impacted by the use of the Manifest
+Media – Video, audio, subtitles, images, applications, etc. This specification defines neither media files (i.e., video, audio, subtitles, images, etc.) nor the mechanism of delivering those file.
+These processes should not be impacted by the use of the Manifest.

 Inventory – The inventory describes (metadata) and points to media.
-I references down to individual tracks, images, etc. This provides the necessary abstraction to the media which, as mentioned above, can be in any format.
+It references down to individual tracks, images, etc. This provides the necessary abstraction to the media which, as mentioned above, can be in any format.

 Grouping – The manifest groups content that is related at playback.
 Presentation and Picture support are required; while Applications and Text are optional.